 The BMW 750i returns 21 miles to the gallon combined which is an impressive number for such a heavy and luxury car.
 In fact, it’s at par with the competition but the Audi fares a little better at 22 mpg because of its hybrid powertrain.
 While you wouldn’t care much about fuel economy if you are buying a 7 series but it’s good for you to know that your car is not a gas guzzler.

 “We begrudge the imminent robot-car future with very few exceptions.
 The 2018 BMW 7-Series is among those special cases.” – The Car Connection

-Still, to satisfy the tech obsessed people, the screens for the climate controls and music controls are haptic touch screens but they feel like regular buttons to use.
-The center console flows down to make for some cup holders neatly hidden away under a wooden trim and then comes the center console controls with the gear selector and the i-drive rotary wheel.
-All materials used within the cabin are either brushed aluminum, leather or wood and built quality is sensational with every surface feeling luxurious to touch and feel.
-The aesthetics are not as pleasing as the S-Class but it’s the best combination of practicality, form, technology and luxuriousness.
+Still, to satisfy the tech-obsessed people, the screens for the climate controls and music controls are haptic touch screens but they feel like regular buttons to use.
+The centre console flows down to make for some cup holders neatly hidden away under a wooden trim and then comes the centre console controls with the gear selector and the i-drive rotary wheel.
+All materials used within the cabin are either brushed aluminium, leather or wood, and built quality is sensational with every surface feeling luxurious to touch and feel.
+The aesthetics are not as pleasing as the S-Class but it’s the best combination of practicality, form, technology, and luxuriousness.
 Characterized by sharp lines all around, the 750i boasts of quite a bold interior.

 Mercedes-Benz S 450 Sedan